Schloßplatz (Dresden)

-The Schloßplatz (English: Palace Square or Castle Square) is a city square in the center of Dresden, Saxony, Germany.
+The Schloßplatz ([ˈʃlɔsˌplats], "Palace Square" or "Castle Square") is a city square in the center of Dresden, Saxony, Germany.
 It gets its name from the Dresdner Schloss, the royal residence of the Electors and Kings of Saxony, which faces the south side of the square.
 The Schloßplatz is further bounded by the Katholische Hofkirche, the Sächsische Ständehaus, the Georgentor, and Augustus Bridge the over the River Elbe.
 Dating from the 15th century, the square was destroyed in Bombing of Dresden in World War II.
 In recent years the buildings surrounding the square have largely been restored so that the area again has a historic character.

 Monuments

 King Albert Memorial

 A bronze statue of Albert of Saxony by sculptor Max Baumbach was inaugurated in 1906 in front of the Georgentor and was melted in 1945 after being severely damaged.
 Stone friezes on the base were restored in 1990 on the original site.